huhudev-git/tus-class/README.md

 ## Issues

-Please file any issues, bugs, or feature requests in the [[Issues]](https://github.com/huhugiter/TUS_CLASS/issues).
+Please file any issues, bugs, or feature requests in the [Issues](https://github.com/huhugiter/TUS_CLASS/issues).

 ### Known bugs / issues

 - search will return no result whatever the exception is
-- Unread messages will only show index page messages if you not load all message(by <i class="material-icons">cloud_download</i>)
+- Unread messages will only show index page messages if you not load all message(by cloud download icon)

 ## FAQs

-Maybe not "frequently asked", but hopefully these answers will be useful.

 ### How to configure schedule